Ihimbru-K/Java-/README.md

 # Java
-Basic to core java concepts and data structures and algorithms.
+Basic to core java concepts such as data structures and algorithms.